Looking for an extensive list of foods that start with the letter A?

 Unfortunately, they aren’t widely available at grocery stores (or online), but some people choose to forage for acorns in the fall.

-These cherry-like berries are one of the richest sources of vitamin C in the world, with a whopping 1640 mg per cup — that’s 20 times more than an orange (11, 12, 13).
-Plus, the vitamin C from acerola berries may even be better absorbed than the synthetic form found in supplements (14).
+These cherry-like fruits are one of the richest sources of vitamin C in the world, with a whopping 1640 mg per cup — that’s 20 times more than an orange (11, 12, 13).
+Plus, the vitamin C from acerola may even be better absorbed than the synthetic form found in supplements (14).

-Powdered and pureed acerola berries can be purchased online and used to make smoothies, gummies, and even ice cream.
+Powdered and pureed acerola can be purchased online and used to make smoothies, gummies, and even ice cream.

 4. Achiote seed